hasindu2008/slow5lib/docs/slow5_api/slow5.md

 # slow5lib

 **Note: This documentation is far from being complete and perfect.
-So if you need a new functionality, want to clarify something, find something is not right, facing a wierd bug when using this API etc. do not hesitate to open an [issue](https://github.com/hasindu2008/slow5lib/issues).
+So if you need a new functionality, want to clarify something, find something is not right, facing a weird bug when using this API etc. do not hesitate to open an [issue](https://github.com/hasindu2008/slow5lib/issues).
 Nowadays, bioinformatics tools written in C/C++ are getting fewer and fewer, so I would be glad to help.**

 ## NAME